 3.3.6.3.4 Notes on SIF_EncryptionLevel

+Export Limitations

-Weaknesses in a cipher algorithm aside, the major governing factor as to the strength of data encryption is the length of the cipher key.
-Thus a 128-bit implementation typically provides stronger encryption than an 80-bit implementation.
+The major governing factor as to the strength of data encryption is the length of the cipher key.
+A 128-bit implementation typically provides stronger encryption than an 80-bit implementation.
 Please note that support of some SIF encryption levels may be subject to export control, limiting distribution of all levels in all countries [EXPORT].

+Cipher Algorithms

 There are also two main types of cipher algorithms.
 The first is called a symmetric cipher, which uses the same key to encrypt and decrypt the data.
 The second type is called public-key cipher, which depends upon using a private key of the sender along with the public key of the receiver.
 Because of the nature of public-key ciphers, a larger number of bits must be used to achieve a comparable level of encryption strength.

 The SIF_EncryptionLevel bit sizes are based on symmetric ciphers.
 A table that lists the equivalent key length for a public-key cipher is listed below.